DFE-Digital/npq-separation/data-modelling.md

 ### Do we use NPQ-style numeric IDs for primary keys or switch to UUIDs?

 ### Should we store some data in multiple locations (eg: `application.user_id` == `application.declarations.user_id`), we can also refer to it through the parent association and be better normalised?

+We agree that removing any unnecessary fields and normalising the database as much as possible is a good idea.